 –Thank you for viewing my web page.
 I am using this as a central location for all career and resume related information.–

 My name is Paul Schroeder and I was born and raised in east county San Diego, California specifically La Mesa and Santee.
-I am currently a post doctoral research scientist at NOAA Boulder researching lidar instrumentation and wildfire dynamics.
-Prior to my current position, I earned my Ph.D. in mechanical engineering studying high-temperature dual frequency comb spectroscopy as applied to combustion style field measurements under Dr. Gregory Rieker at CU Boulder.
+I am currently a diagnostic scientist at General Atomics working at the DIII-D National Fusion Facility.
+Prior to this position, I was a post doctoral research scientist at NOAA Boulder researching lidar instrumentation and wildfire dynamics.
+I earned my Ph.D. in mechanical engineering studying high-temperature dual frequency comb spectroscopy as applied to combustion style field measurements under Dr. Gregory Rieker at CU Boulder.
 My master’s degree was working on micro-scale cryogenic refrigeration under Dr. YC Lee.

 Before graduate school, I received my undergraduate degree in physics from San Diego State University while being advised by Dr. Fletcher Miller.
 My research with him was carbon particle generation via pyrolysis of natural gas for concentration solar power towers.
-I was also fortunate to have a multi-year internship at General Atomics during my undergraduate work in the Electron Cyclotron Heating (ECH) group led by Dr. John Lohr.
+I was also fortunate to have a multi-year internship at General Atomics during my undergraduate work in the Electron Cyclotron Heating (ECH) group led by Dr. John Lohr at the DIII-D National Fusion Facility.

 Below is a listing of field campaigns and research related updates.
 Please browse the other pages on this website for further details relating to my professional career and a brief summary of some of my personal hobbies.
 Please do not hesitate to contact me with any inquiries.